 To apply, collect an application form from the Council or if you have access to the internet, visit the Department of Internal Affairs website using the link in the Resources & Links section.

 Completed forms must be signed in front of an authorised witness as detailed on the form and should be returned to Council’s Rates department.
 Council will forward the application to the Department of Internal Affairs Rates Rebate Team.

-When the application is approved, DIA makes a lump sum payment to the rates account in the amount of the rebate.
+When the application is approved, a lump sum payment is made to the rates account in the amount of the rebate.
 The next rates invoice after a successful rebate application will display the amount of the rebate received.